Alessandro Borghese: Television career

+2004 was a turning point for Borghese's career.
+As he was about to leave for Hong Kong, where he was supposed to stay for three years, he got an audition for the Discovery Channel during the early days of satellite television in Italy.
+He described this as "my Sliding Doors", and went on to host over 20 TV shows.
+Borghese said that he felt "like a pioneer", and added that "the message, the format, works when it leads the viewer to discover the cuisine, but also the region.
+But always with a lighthearted approach.
+We're not talking about open-heart surgery...
+And the important thing is to be professional, without taking ourselves too seriously.
+Let's just say that on TV there have been serious and less serious offerings; some have fallen by the wayside, others have remained.
+There has been a certain selection."
+He recalled that his television career began thanks to his mother, who introduced him to a friend of hers who was "auditioning", and took pride for being the host of "the first themed channel dedicated to cooking" before landing on Real Time.

-Borghese made his television debut in 2005.
-From 2005 to 2012, he hosted Cortesie per gli ospiti, a TV program on Real Time produced by Magnolia.
+In 2005, Borghese made his television debut.
+From 2005 to 2012, he hosted Cortesie per gli ospiti, a TV show on Real Time produced by Magnolia.
 Also in 2005, he hosted L'ost on Real Time.
 In 2006, he hosted Cuoco gentiluomo on Real Time.
 From 2007 to 2011, Borghese moved to La7 as the host of Chef per un giorno.
 In 2009, he returned to Real Time with Chef a domicilio and also debuted on RAI, Italy's public broadcaster, by hosting Ci vediamo domenica on Rai 2.
 From 2009 to 2012, Borghese hosted Fuori menù on Real Time.
 In 2010, he hosted Cuochi e fiamme on La7 and Cortesie per gli ospiti New York on Real Time.
 In 2011, he appeared respectively as a competitor and judge of Lasciami cantare! on Rai 1 and La notte degli chef on Canale 5.
 From 2011 to 2013, he hosted Cucina con Ale on Real Time.

 In 2012, Borghese made a small appearance in an episode of the Italian version of Camera Café.
-Alongside fellow celebrity chefs, such as Joe Bastianich and his mother Lidia Bastianich, Antonino Cannavacciuolo, Carlo Cracco, Giorgio Locatelli, and Antonia Klugmann, he then became one of the most well-known faces on Sky Italia and one of the most well-known television personalities in the culinary field.
+Alongside fellow celebrity chefs, such as Barbieri, Joe Bastianich and his mother Lidia Bastianich, Cannavacciuolo, Carlo Cracco, Giorgio Locatelli, and Antonia Klugmann, he then became one of the most well-known faces on Sky Italia and one of the most well-known television personalities in the culinary field.
 From 2012 to 2013, he hosted Ale contro tutti on Sky Uno.
 From 2014 to 2016, he was one of the judges on the culinary talent show Junior MasterChef Italia on Sky Uno.
 In 2014, he was the Italian voice actor of Morad Sumar in Star Wars Rebels.
+In September 2016, before taking part to a cooking show with Fabrizio Nonis, Borghese was the protagonist of the ribbon cutting ceremony in Piazza Sant'Antonio to open the thirteenth edition of Gusti di Frontiera.